An overview of the legal framework for work in Thailand

 Understanding the legal framework for work in Thailand is key.
 Section 5 of the Working Alien Act B.E.
 2551 defines work as engaging in work by exerting energy or using knowledge whether or not in consideration of wages or other benefit.

-In addition to the Non-Immigrant B visa, there are other visa categories with which you can apply for a work permit.
-The Long-Term Resident (LTR) visa, the Non-Immigrant O visa for foreign nationals who are married to Thai citizens, and many more.
+Foreign nationals may also apply for a work permit under other visa categories, such as the Long-Term Resident (LTR) visa, the Non-Immigrant O visa for foreign nationals married to Thai citizens, and other eligible visa types.

 Table of Contents